On Resolutions. Aquarius & T-Shirts January 21st St Agnes Day

 Trotty Veck 1889 Dickens The Chimes by Kyd (Joseph Clayton Clarke)

 But in this post I want to concentrate on his second Christmas Book, ‘The Chimes’.
-It tells the story of the stick-thin Trotty Veck who is an aged City messenger, nicknamed Trotty because of his habit of keeping himself warm by running on the spot.
-He is afraid to let his daughter, Meg, to marry as he has so little hope for the future.
+It was published on December 16th, 1844.
+And tells the story of the stick-thin Trotty Veck who is an aged City messenger, nicknamed Trotty because of his habit of keeping himself warm by running on the spot.
+He is afraid to let his daughter, Meg, marry as he has so little hope for the future.
 While he is worrying, he, Meg and her intended Richard are approached by Alderman Cute and Mr Filer.

 Meg, Richard, Mr Filer, Gentleman, Alderman Cute and Trotty Veck.
 Probably located by the door of St Nicholas, Colechurch, City of London.